mraddtab/The-Focus-Zone/README.md

 - Space
 <img src = "Screenshots/Space.png"> </img>

-Features
-===
-- 25-5 minute work and break intervals.
-- Audio indicator when work/break time is done.
-- Timer reset and pause functionality.
-- Volume control.
-- Select from up to 5 themes with custom videos and sounds.

 How to Install and Run
 ===
 1. Download the "vids.zip" from https://www.dropbox.com/s/s1zau8nja3vc9tu/vids.zip?dl=0
 2. Unzip the file, and place the folder "vids" into the main directory.
 3. Run "timer.html" using a browser of your choice.

 Future Improvments and Current Shortcomings
 ===